 Developing an ECM strategy and roadmap is a time-consuming task.
 This process should be well defined and properly prepared in order to increase the likelihood of it being implemented across multiple departments within your organization.

 The steps for developing an enterprise content management strategy include:

-1. Define your content strategy and goals
+1. Define your content strategy, goals, and roadmap

 2. Develop a content management process that meets your needs

 3. Implement the process to meet your goals